Whiteknight/ParserObjects/docs/v3/expression_example.md

     .Transform(c => new Token(TokenType.Number, new string(c.ToArray())));
 ```

-We also want to gather up whitespace, but we don't need to transform it because we don't care about the output value:
+We also need a parser to gather up whitespace, but we don't need to transform it because we don't care about the output value.
+We only want to consume all whitespace between other tokens:

 ```csharp
 var whitespace = Match(c => char.IsWhitespace(c)).List();
 ```

-Now we want to start creating our output rules.
 Our first rule will attempt to match all the known token types, the second rule will match optional whitespace followed by a token, but only return the token:

 ```csharp
 var anyToken = First(